ryanstapleton/overtimeApp/README.md

 - Needs to be documented if employee did not log overtime

 ## UI:
-- Bootstrap -> formatting
+- x Bootstrap -> formatting

 ## Refactor TODS
-- Add full name for users
 - User association integration test in post_spec